orangejuice/blog/data/activity/movie-大宋提刑官-2005/record.en.md

 date: 2024-01-30 04:36:24+08:00
 douban:
   rating: 9.3
-  subtitle: 2005 / Mainland China / Drama Mystery History Costume / Wei-Ping Kan /
+  subtitle: 2005 / Mainland China / Drama, Mystery, Historical, Costume / Wenping
-    He Bing, Luo Haiqiong
+    Kan / Bing He, Haiqiong Luo
 ---

-The storyline is filled with fluff, and the pacing is incredibly slow; the acting and dialogue are stiff and insincere, and the logic is naive and mindless — it was shot to entertain elderly people during summer nights.
-Despite its stable quality, without rush or extravagant elements, it is far from as good as imagined.
+The plot is padded, the pace unbearably slow, the acting and dialogues are stiff and stilted, the logic juvenile and nonsensical, seemingly made for elderly folks to pass time on summer nights.
+Although it is consistently mediocre, neither impatient nor flashy, it falls far short of expectations.